pkostereva/cSharp/GaussSolver/README.md

-# Solution of SLAEs using the Gauss method
+# Solution of SLAEs using the Gauss method on c#
+Gauss solver with Unit-tests;